 Data Flow – Kenna & JIRA

 Data flow between Kenna and JIRA requires the configuration of the JIRA Connector in Kenna.
 Information required to configure the connector includes Username, API Token, and JIRA host information.
 The diagram below shows the Kenna JIRA connector configuration dialog.

 Note: If you are using an on-premise instance of JIRA then you will need to setup a Virtual Tunnel Connector as a prerequisite to setting up this connector, and then select the "Use Kenna Virtual Tunnel" checkbox shown above.
+For on-premise JIRA systems you will also need to supply your service account password in place of the "API Token".
 Additional information about the Virtual Tunnel is available here.

 The JIRA user has to have access to the desired projects within your JIRA system.
 After entering the Username, API Token and Host information, click Save And Verify to save the connector.

 Data flow between Kenna and JIRA is bi-directional.
 Tickets are populated with asset, vulnerability, and fix information from Kenna.
 A nightly data sync will update service ticket status within Kenna.